Gnarus-G/maccel/README.md

 A fork of the Linux USB mouse driver with acceleration.

+It is based on Povohat's mouse driver for Windows: http://accel.drok-radnik.com/old.html

 Change the defines at the top of leetmouse.c to match your mouse's polling rate and your desired acceleration.

 How to install: